avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

   });
 });

-And on the client side when we capture a chat message event weíll include it in the page.
+And on the client side when we capture a chat message event we‚Äôll include it in the page.
 The total client-side JavaScript code now amounts to:

 <script>